gmd9627/nyu-python-project/README.md

 ## Setup
 # create a sam.gov account
 # Navigate to: https://open.gsa.gov/api/get-opportunities-public-api/#user-account-api-key-creation an follow these steps to get an API Key
-## this api key is good for 89 days from aug 6 2024
+## this api key is good for 90 days from activation

 ```sh